It's All In Your Head: Director Pete Docter Gets Emotional In 'Inside Out'

 (SOUNDBITE OF ARCHIVED BROADCAST)

-GROSS: So I've read that there was a point in which you were supposed to show part of the film to John Lasseter, the founder of Pixar, but you had nothing you really wanted to show him yet.
-So you described what you were planning to do, but you had nothing to show and you felt like a real failure at that point.
+GROSS: So I've read that there was a point in which you were supposed to show part of the film to John Lasseter, the founder of Pixar, but you had nothing to show and you felt like a real failure at that point.

 DOCTER: Yeah.

-GROSS: So how did you handle that emotionally?
+GROSS: How did you handle that emotionally?
 Like, what got you through that feeling of maybe this isn't going to work?

-DOCTER: Well, the film initially - we had decided to pair joy with fear because I don't know about you - for me fear was a major motivator in junior high.
-So we thought there's probably some good stuff there - some good humor and identifiable stuff.
+DOCTER: Well, the film, initially, we had decided to pair joy with fear because - I don't know about you - for me, fear was a major motivator in junior high.
+So we thought there's probably some good stuff there.
 As the film went on, we had developed all these great scenes that were really funny, but in the third act, it wasn't adding up to anything.
 And, you know, you want Joy, now having learned her lesson, to go back to headquarters to do something that she would never have been able to do in the first act, but what exactly is that?
 I don't know.
 And at this time, we had spent almost three years working on the film.
-And I knew that there was an upcoming screening where not only were we going to show it to everybody else at the studio, we also needed to move into production.
-And yet I was sitting there in editorial going this is not working.
+I knew that there was an upcoming screening where not only were we going to show it to everybody else at the studio, we also needed to move into production.
+And yet I was sitting there in editorial going, this is not working.
 I'm a failure.
 I mean, I've - these other films were flukes.
 I don't know what I'm doing.
 I should just quit.
 What would I miss?
 I'd miss my house and I'd miss going to work.
-But I think the thing that I realized I would miss most is probably similar to everybody, which is your friends.
-And I thought about it and I realized the friends that I feel the deepest connection with are the friends that, yeah, I've had good times with, but they're also people that I've been angry with, that I've had sadness alongside them, I've been scared for them.
-And it sort of hit me that the very subject matter of the film that I'm dealing with is the key to the most important thing in our lives, and that's our relationships.
-And so we had done all this research showing the job of each individual emotion, you know, fear keeps you safe.
+But I think the thing that I've realized I would miss most is probably similar to everybody, which is your friends.
+And it sort of hit me that the very subject matter of the film that I'm dealing with is the key to the most important thing in our lives and that's our relationships.
+And so we had done all this research showing the job of each individual emotion - you know, fear keeps you safe.
 It deals with uncertainty.
 Anger is about fairness.
 If it feels that you're getting ripped off or taken advantage of, that's when anger comes up.
 Sadness deals with loss.
-And I suddenly had this new revelation.
-It felt like to me that those are all true, but the real, deeper reason we have emotions is to connect us together.
+And I suddenly had this new revelation - it felt like to me - that those are all true, but the real, deeper reason we have emotions is to connect us together.
 And that felt big to me.
 And I suddenly had an idea that we needed to get fear out of there and sadness connected with joy.
 And I ran back.
-I called producer Jonas Rivera and Ronnie del Carmen, who’s our co-director, and we met that Sunday night.
+I called producer Jonas Rivera and Ronnie del Carmen, who's our co-director, and we met that Sunday night.
 And I kind of went through this whole spiel with them, and I was kind of expecting them to sink into their chairs and, you know, bury their hands in their faces 'cause the pressure was pretty great.
 Instead, they totally lit up.
 And so the three of us went to John and to Ed and the rest of the - we sort of call it the brain trust, you know, other filmmakers.
 So the cool thing was they very quickly understood why - and were totally on board - why this new thing was an improvement.
 And so they got on board and we moved on.
 It was a scary moment, but it was the right call in the long run.

+GROSS: Can I point out that I think the real hero of the story you just told was fear?

 GROSS: Let's pay our respects to fear.